microsoft/FeatureManagement-Dotnet/README.md

 ```

 In the above example, `FeatureW` specifies a `RequirementType` of `All`, meaning all of it's filters must evaluate to true for the feature to be enabled.
 In this case, the feature will be enabled for 50% of users during the specified time window.

-### Referencing

-In the following code examples, MyFeatureFlags.FeatureX which is a const string property of the MyFeatureFlags class, is used for referencing the name of feature flag "FeatureX".

 ### Service Registration